Unconditionally verifiable blind computation: Introduction

 \section{Introduction}

-Scalable quantum computing has proven extremely difficult to achieve, and when the technology to build large scale quantum computers does become available it is likely that they will appear initially in small numbers at a handful of centres.
-How will a user interface with such a quantum computer?
-The solution is blind quantum computing (BQC) that enables a classical client (called Alice) with limited quantum technology to delegate a computation to the quantum server(s) (called Bob) in such a way that the privacy of the computation is preserved \cite{Childs,AS06,BFK09,Dorit,DKL11,MDK11,BKBFZW11,FM12,Morimae12,MF12b,SKM13,MPF13,DFPR13,CVK13,GMMR13,RUV13}.
+Scalable quantum computing has proven extremely difficult to achieve, and when the technology to build large scale quantum computers does become available it is likely that they will appear initially in small numbers at a handful of centers.
+How will a user interface securely with such a quantum computer?
+A solution to this problem is offered by blind quantum computing (BQC), which enables a classical client (Alice) with limited quantum technology to delegate a computation to the quantum server(s) (Bob) in such a way that the privacy of the computation is preserved \cite{Childs,AS06,BFK09,Dorit,RUV13,BGS13}.

 Blind classical computing (the notion of ``computing with encrypted data") was proposed by Feigenbaum~\cite{Feigen86} and then extended by Abadi, Feigenbaum and Killian in a client server setting~\cite{AFK}.
-They showed that a $\BPP$-client can encrypt and solve well-chosen $\NP$ problems\footnote{A problem is in the class $\NP$ if one can verify its answers efficiently; it is $\NP$-hard if it is as hard as any problem in $\NP$.} on a remote server.
-Remarkably, they also proved that no $\NP$-hard function can be computed blindly if unconditional security is required,\footnote{A crypto system is unconditionally (computationally) secure if it is secure even when the adversary has unlimited (restricted) computing power. } unless the polynomial hierarchy collapses at the third level.
+They showed that a randomized classical polynomial time client can encrypt and delegate general instances of certain problems in $\NP$\footnote{A problem is in the class $\NP$ if one can verify its answers efficiently; it is $\NP$-hard if it is as hard as any problem in $\NP$.} to a powerful but untrusted server.
+Remarkably, they also proved that the decision of no $\NP$-hard function can be encrypted in this way if unconditional security is required,\footnote{A crypto system is unconditionally (computationally) secure if it is secure even when the adversary has unlimited (restricted) computing power.} unless the polynomial hierarchy collapses at the third level.
 The idea of computing known circuits on encrypted data, while requiring the encryption and decryption procedures be independent of the complexity of the function to be evaluated, was introduced earlier by Rivest, Adleman and Dertouzous in a scenario restricted to computational security~\cite{RAD78} shortly after the invention of RSA~\cite{RSA}.
-The problem of creating such a scheme, known as fully homomorphic encryption, remained open for 30 years before being settled by Gentry in 2009 \cite{Gentry09}, leading to one of the most active area of research in modern cryptography \cite{IntegFHE,SV10,BV11}.
+The problem of creating such a scheme, known as fully homomorphic encryption, remained open for 30 years before being settled by Gentry in 2009 \cite{Gentry09}, leading to one of the most active areas of research in modern cryptography \cite{Vaik12} \footnote{While several attempts have been made in recent years to find homomorphic encryption schemes which allow for the evaluation of certain quantum operations \cite{rohde2012quantum,tan2014quantum,broadbent2014quantum,ouyang2015quantum}, a quantum analogue of fully homomorphic encryption remains elusive \cite{yu2014limitations}.}.